d6lts/views/README.txt

 In 4.7, Views can be installed simply by activating the module, thanks to the new module installation features.

-DOCUMENTATION
+Please note that this is now TWO modules -- views.module and views_ui.module DOCUMENTATION

 Documentation is now available at http://drupal.org/handbook/modules/views.